chen0040/keras-image-captioning/README.md

 captioning algorithms based on VGG16 (top included/excluded configurable) and LSTM encoder and decoder, with word embedding for the text description

-So far Vgg16LstmImgCap in [library/vgg16_lstm.py] gives the best performance
+So far with vgg16_top_included=True gives the best performance

 # Usage